GamepadSquire

 • Unique weapons and armor found through exploration often sell for significantly more than standard equipment, making them better investments than common gear

-The dynamic pricing system rewards patient players who can wait for optimal market conditions.
 Balance your immediate equipment needs against long-term financial goals by prioritizing purchases that generate returns, such as items that improve your salvaging efficiency or open new quest opportunities.

 Step 7: Avoiding Permanent Story and Faction Consequences